techno-tim/techno-tim.github.io/_posts/2022-05-28-jekyll-docs-site.md

 If you need some help with markdown, check out the [markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/)

-I have lots of examples in my [documentation site repo](https://github.com/techno-tim/techno-tim.github.io/tree/master/_posts).
-Just click on the Raw button to see the code behind the page.
+I have lots of examples in my [documentation site repo](https://github.com/techno-tim/techno-tim.github.io/tree/master/_posts).Just click on the Raw button to see the code behind the page.

 For more neat syntax for the Chirpy theme check their demo page on making posts <https://chirpy.cotes.page/posts/write-a-new-post/>